ForgottenGlory/Living-Skyrim-2/README.md

 Support is **not** provided for adding to, removing from, or changing the list in *any way*.

 ### System Specifications
 Living Skyrim v2.0.0 is brutal on computers.
 Almost every texture is 4K and the ENB you choose can cause *drastic* impacts on your performance.
-The following is the computer Living Skyrim was compiled and tested on and it averaged 30-40FPS in exteriors with ENB enabled and 40-50FPS in interiors.
-Without ENB, it averaged 40-50FPS in exteriors and 50-60FPS in interiors.
+The following is the computer Living Skyrim was compiled and tested on and it averaged 50-60FPS in exteriors and 60FPS in interiors with ENB enabled.
+Without ENB, it averaged over 60FPS everywhere.

 - CPU: Intel i5-8600K Overclocked to 4.2GHz
 - RAM: 16GB (16299MB actual)
-- GPU: nVidia GTX 1070 8GB (8192MB actual)
+- GPU: nVidia RTX 2080 Super 8GB (8192MB actual)
 - Monitor: Dell S2716DGR 2560x1440 @ 144hz

 Skyrim is very heavy on processors.
 Generally, anything above 3GHz should be fine but I can’t guarantee it.